Apply to the Nordic Master in Jazz (NOMAZZ) programme

 The entrance examination in the Nordic Master in Jazz (NOMAZZ) programme includes a video recording and a possible interview via remote connection.
 You are responsible for the production of the video recording and for finding an accompanying ensemble to play on the recording.

-Submit your video recording to the Sibelius Academy via the Studyinfo portal no later than 26 January 2022, 3 pm EET (Finnish time).
+Submit your video recording to the Sibelius Academy via the Studyinfo portal no later than 25 January 2023, (3 pm EET).
 On the video recording, you must perform:

 - A freely selected programme: